FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 ![Luminosity Mask 002][1]

 In our previous post [Luminosity Mask - How Does It (Really) Works?][3] we explained the theory behind Luminosity Mask.
-Which basically sums to the fact that Luminosity Mask is a remapping of values of a graysacle image.
+The theory basically sums to the fact that Luminosity Mask is a remapping of values of a Graysacle image.

-In this post, as promised in the end of previous post, we will explore what happens behind Photoshop's Luminosity Mask generators.
+In this post, as promised at the end of previous post, we will explore what happens behind Photoshop based Luminosity Mask generators.
 We will see that utilizing Photoshop's engine to create Luminosity Masks in the methods used by most create some artifact we better avoid.
-In order to show how to avoid them we'll suggest an idea and an implementation in the form of a Photoshop Plug In named - Fixel Zone Selector.
+In order to show how to avoid them we'll suggest an idea and an implementation in the form of a Photoshop Plug In named - [Fixel Zone Selector][2].

 We will also talk about the trade off in the essence of each Luminosity Mask creation - Smooth vs. Narrow (Focused).